-You see those photos every few seconds on instagram: someone standing still, alone in front of Trevi’s Fountain, Taj Mahal or the Blue Domes in Santorini and once you get to these places, those shots are impossible to recreate because some other hundreds of tourists are in the same exact location.
+You see those photos every few seconds on instagram: someone standing still in front of Trevi’s Fountain, Taj Mahal or the Blue Domes in Santorini with no one else around.
+And once you get to these places, those shots are impossible to recreate because some other hundreds of tourists are in the same exact location.

 How to get a picture alone in a very touristy place?
 Is it possible?
 Or is it photoshop at its finest all the time?